apache/mesos/docs/operator-http-api.md

 ### GET_MASTER

-This call retrieves the information on master.
+This call retrieves information about the master.

 ```
 GET_MASTER HTTP Request (JSON):